6 Ways Commodity Boards Build Relationships With Foodservice Operators

 Post meeting, we received wonderful feedback from the operator and confirmation that they’d roll a few of our menu items into their test phase.
 I was over the moon!
 Several months later, with plenty of follow-up on my part, we learned one of our concepts would appear as a featured LTO (Limited Time Offer) later that year with a three-month run.

-Although ultimately the item didn’t make it to the permanent menu, it did help to garner positive exposure for the product and increase sales volume in the short time it was promoted, which made it a success story for our client!
+Although the item ultimately didn’t make it to the permanent menu, it did help garner positive exposure for the product and increase sales volume during its short promotion, making it a success story for our client!

 So why should commodity boards want to work with foodservice operators?